aces/Loris-MRI/docs/scripts_md/cleanupTarchives.md

 INPUT: `ArchiveLocation` that was stored in the `tarchive` table of the database.

-RETURNS: the DICOM archive basename to use to look for duplicate DICOM archives in
+RETURNS: the DICOM archive basename to use when looking for duplicate DICOM archives
-         the `tarchive` library directory of the filesystem
+         in the `tarchive` library directory of the filesystem

 ### identifyDuplicates($tarchive\_db, $tarchivesList\_db, $tarFileList)